 The primary admissions test for getting into a US law school is the Law School Admissions Test (LSAT).
 It is a half-day test comprised of 175 multiple choice questions and is available four times a year across the US at various testing centers.
 There are even some centers outside the US for interested international students.

 The LSAT evaluates your reasoning and analytical capabilities, as well as your reading and writing skills.
-And believe it or not, you don’t need to have any experience or knowledge of the law to pass the test.
+And believe it or not, you don't need to have any experience or knowledge of the law to pass the test.
 Also, you can take the LSAT as many times as you need until you get an adequate score.
-Presently, the test costs about $500.
+Currently, the test and associated fees cost about $440.

 180 is the highest score you can get on the test, but 150 is the average score among LSAT takers.
 The top 15 law schools in the US are more partial to students that score above 170.

 Previously, every law school required LSAT scores.
-These days, some institutions, like the University of Arizona College of Law and Harvard Law School, have started offering other options to their applicants.
+Most still do, but these days some institutions, like the University of Arizona College of Law and Harvard Law School, have started offering other options to their applicants.
 The most commonly accepted alternative to the LSAT is the Graduate Records Examination (GRE).
+The GRE is a standardized test that evaluates quantitative and verbal reasoning, critical thinking, analytical writing, and more.
+The GRE currently costs $205 and can be taken every 21 days up to five times a year.

 Some institutions, like Concord Law School, allow students to gain admission solely on the merit of their UGPA and what they score in Concord's proprietary admissions test.